-In exceptional circumstances, a student in the PGD or MA programme may be allowed not to complete a course in a specific semester after securing permission from the course instructor and approval from the Education Director and / or Provost.
+In exceptional circumstances, a student in the PGD or MA programme may be allowed not to complete a course in a specific semester after securing permission from the course instructor and approval from the Dean.
 A grade of I (incomplete) will be assigned for the course.
 Students must complete the course requirements no later than the fifth week of the following semester.
-Failure to meet the deadline will cause the student to receive a grade of "F" in the course.
+Failure to meet the deadline will cause the student to receive a grade of "F" in the course